lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 	-See example in folder /data.

-Third, run the three methods.
+Third, run the three methods using the functions defined here:

+	-diagnostic indicators.py

 ### 1. Analysis of the overheating situation - Seasonal building overheating index (SBOI):